 While some might scoff at the idea that any other bodies or remains were left behind, consider this: In October of 1991, Texaco was on site of the former service station (now a bike shop) perhaps doing soils testing and they discovered an additional five sets of remains.
 There was no way to identify them, and the company paid to have them removed to Eternal Hills Memorial Park in Oceanside.

-Even with the removal of 5 additional remains in 1991, there are likely still remains at the site to this day, perhaps 5 or as many as 11.
+Even with the removal of 5 additional remains in 1991, there are likely still remains at the site to this day, perhaps 8 or as many as 14.
+(Depending on how many remains were actually removed by the two different grading companies).

 There are some who believe the Hunter Restaurant is now haunted.
 Whether you believe in spirits or not, it is still an unsettling situation.